 Your tuberous begonias should be sleeping now.
 The foliage should all have fallen off.
 That gorgeous orange Encanto Begonia is often the last to go to sleep.
 It is also the very last one to wake up.
 Sometimes it is even May before she decides to spring into life.
 Never give up.
 If you can feel the hard tuber just under the soil, chances are it will come to life.
 If you have tuberous begonias in the ground, they may well get too wet and rot.
 Sorry!

 Other Begonias like Dragon Wings etc. Do nothing at all.
 They will look ugly with long bare branches.
 Wait until you see new growth at the base and then you can snap off all the ugly old stems.
-Upright large leaf begonias can be cut back fairly hard some time in February.
+Upright large leaf begonias can be cut back fairly hard sometime in February.

 Mandevillas and Dipladenias do not like cold wet roots.
 January has brought us rain.
-Check to be sure they are not getting run off from your roof.
+Check to be sure they are not getting runoff from your roof.
 Protect them from excess water if necessary.

 Other January jobs.
 If you didn’t put in winter vegetables now is the time to clear out the old summer leftovers.
-Rake up all the leftovers so disease doesn’t stay in soil.
+Rake up all the leftovers so disease doesn’t stay in the soil.
 Amend the soil while it is nice and easy to dig.

 What about worms?
 Caterpillar worms.
-Believe it or not we still have some of those caterpillars out there munching away.
+Believe it or not, we still have some of those caterpillars out there munching away.
 A quick spray with non-toxic Bt will take care of them.

 Gophers are beginning to be active.
 Now is the time to act before all the young gophers are ready to attack.
 Look for the fresh mounds of wet soil.
 Poke the ground with a sharp stick until you feel the run.
 If you are setting traps, set one going in each direction and be sure to fasten the trap to a stick so that the gopher does not get your trap too.

 So, is there anything fun about January in San Diego?
 Pansies bloom all winter and they don’t freeze.
-Cyclamen add color in shady areas and bloom almost forever.
+Cyclamen adds color in shady areas and bloom almost forever.
 Dutch Iris, Daffodils and Ranunculus will soon be in bloom.